- Surveyor's Office

 The new names include those of several Presidents.
 Those of Indiana author's, such as James Whitcomb Riley, U.S. Vice Presidents, such as Schuyler Colfax and Thomas Marshall, are to be found on the name posts.
 There is no road named for now Vice President Warren Fairbanks.

-North and South roads: named after flowers, trees, and shrubbery.
+Named after flowers, trees, and shrubbery.
 Charles Roy, Commissioner for the 1st District, spent many days in the Mishawaka and South Bend libraries picking names for these roads.

 The numbering system in 1933 was said to be unique.
 Beginning at the southern most boundary of St. Joseph County, the east-west roads were numbered from 200 to 290 and beginning at the western boundary of the County, the north-south roads were numbered 100 to 196.